| | Topic

 different or opposite from the identifying characteristics of

+a "bathroom or hallway."
 Oil is any liquid kind of greasy,

 combustible substance obtained from animal, vegetable or mineral